-Product and Process Approval Committee: The Bank has also put in place a structure to effectively manage operational risk through the formation of several internal committees e.g. Product and Process Approval Committee (PPAC).
+• Product and Process Approval Committee:

+The Bank has also put in place a structure to effectively manage various risks through the formation of several internal committees e.g. Product and Process Approval Committee (PPAC).

-II.
-Risk Measurement and Monitoring
+2. Risk Measurement and Monitoring:

-While the day-to-day operational risk management lies with first line of defence i.e. business lines, and operations and support functions, the ORM (RMD) is responsible for implementing the operational risk management framework across the Bank.
+While the day-to-day operational risk management lies with First line of Defence i.e. business lines, and operations and support functions, the ORM is responsible for overseeing the implementation of the operational risk management framework across the Bank.
 It designs and develops tools required for implementing the framework including policies and processes, guidelines towards implementation and maintenance of the framework.
-More specifically, ORM (RMD) plays the role of the second line of defence against Operational Risk.
+More specifically, ORM plays the role of the Second line of Defence for management of Operational Risk within the Bank.